Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 With enhanced portability and sensitivity, FCS is poised to move into clinical and translational applications, including real-time drug response monitoring and patient-specific target analysis.

-- Future impact: Application in point-of-care diagnostics or personalised medicine, where molecular interactions are measured directly in clinical samples.
+• Future impact: Applications in personalised medicine and complex therapeutics such as biologics, where molecular interactions need to be measured directly in clinical samples.

 Conclusion

-As FCS instrumentation becomes more compact, intuitive, and powerful, its role is expanding from the research bench to high-throughput platforms, clinical workflows, and real-time cellular imaging.
-The synergy of AI-driven analytics, novel dyes, and live-cell capabilities is unlocking new frontiers for dynamic molecular science.
+As FCS instrumentation becomes more compact, intuitive, and powerful, its role is expanding from the research bench to high-throughput platforms, drug discovery and clinical workflows.
+The synergy of AI-driven analytics, novel dyes, and translational capabilities is unlocking new frontiers for dynamic molecular science.

 FCS is no longer just a tool for diffusion – it is becoming a versatile engine for quantitative insight, molecular discovery, and therapeutic innovation.